Files named 'b' cannot be autoloaded

 module A autoload :C, 'b' end p ::A::C

 puts "START" module A class C end end puts "FINISH"

 When I run a.rb, I get an exception:

 [aaron@TC xxx (master)]$ ruby --disable-gems -I. a.rb START /Users/aaron/git/xxx/b.rb:3:in `<module:A>': uninitialized constant A::C (NameError) from /Users/aaron/git/xxx/b.rb:2:in `<top (required)>' from a.rb:5:in `require' from a.rb:5:in `<main>' [aaron@TC xxx (master)]$

 If I change the file to something else, like

 c, then the exception will not happen.
 This seems to break on every version that implements

-Updated by Anonymous about 5 years ago
+Updated by Anonymous over 5 years ago

 - Status changed from Open to Closed